History & Staff

 Funeral Home, where Gary lived above the funeral home for many years.

-As the years passed and their business grew into one of the largest
+As the years passed, their business grew into one of the largest

 volume funeral homes in Washington Twp.